-Lisa Thorne is an associate lawyer in Gowling WLG’s Vancouver office, practising in the firm's Intellectual Property and Life Sciences groups.
+Lisa Thorne is a lawyer and patent agent in Gowling WLG's Vancouver office, practising in the firm's Intellectual Property group.
+She is also registered to practice before the United States Patent and Trademark Office.

 Lisa works with clients ranging from small startups to large multi-national corporations.
 She also liaises with foreign associates to assist them with procuring Canadian intellectual property rights for their clients.